microsoft/botframework-solutions/docs/_docs/reference/skills/skillauthentication.md

     SkillWebSocketAdapter skillWebSocketAdapter,
     IWhitelistAuthenticationProvider whitelistAuthenticationProvider)
     : base(bot, botSettings, botFrameworkHttpAdapter, skillWebSocketAdapter, whitelistAuthenticationProvider)
-{
-}
+{}
 ```

-With all these changes in place, you're enabling your skill to allow bots to invoke it as long as the bot's microsoft app id is included in the whitelist.
+With all these changes in place, you're enabling your Skill to allow bots to invoke it as long as the bot's Microsoft App id is included in the whitelist.